typescript-course/typescript-from-scratch-workshop/lesson-16-create-react-app/LESSON.md

 ### Challenge

-Using this CodeSandbox template, add your streak counter library to the project and show the streak in the UI.
+Using this [CodeSandbox template](https://codesandbox.io/s/streak-counter-template-ts-course-tlfxfr?file=/src/App.tsx), add your streak counter library to the project and show the streak in the UI.

 ### Solution

-Here is what mine looks like: link
+Here is what mine looks like: https://codesandbox.io/s/streak-counter-solution-8bj1wc?file=/src/App.tsx

 ### Extra Credit